linode/docs/docs/applications/configuration-management/beginners-guide-to-terraform/index.md

 ## Provisioners

 In addition to resource declarations, Terraform configurations can include *provisioners*.
-You declare provisioners to run scripts in your local development environment or on your Terraform-managed servers.
-These actions are performed when you apply your Terraform configuration
+You declare provisioners to run scripts and commands in your local development environment or on your Terraform-managed servers.
+These actions are performed when you apply your Terraform configuration.

 The following example uploads a setup script to a newly created Linode instance and then executes it.
 This pattern can be used to bootstrap the new instance or enroll it in configuration management: